A low-carb diet can help you lose weight and control diabetes and other conditions.

 Steel-cut oats are less processed than other types of oatmeal and generally considered healthier.
-However, a mere half cup of cooked steel-cut oats has 29 grams of carbs, including 5 grams of fiber (24).
+However, a mere 1/2 cup (45 grams) of cooked steel-cut oats has 29 grams of carbs, including 5 grams of fiber (24).

-Whole-grain cold cereals tend to be even higher in carbs.
-A half cup of granola cereal contains 37 grams of carbs with 7 grams of fiber.
-The same amount of Grape Nuts cereal packs a whopping 46 grams of carbs with 5 grams of fiber (25, 26).
+Whole-grain cereals tend to pack even more.
+A 1/2 cup (61 grams) of granola harbors 37 grams of carbs and 7 grams of fiber, while the same amount of Grape Nuts packs a whopping 46 grams of carbs with 5 grams of fiber (25, 26).

-Depending on your personal carb goal, a bowl of cereal could easily put you over your total carb limit for the day — even before milk is added.
+Depending on your personal carb goal, a bowl of cereal could easily put you over your total carb limit — even before milk is added.

-Bottom Line: Even healthy whole-grain cereals are high in carbs and should be avoided or minimized on a low-carb diet.
+SUMMARY Even healthy, whole-grain cereals are high in carbs and should be avoided or minimized on a low-carb diet.

 However, beer is fairly high in carbs.

-What's more, studies show that consuming carbs in liquid form tends to promote weight gain more than getting carbs from solid food.
+What's more, studies suggest that liquid carbs tend to promote weight gain more than carbs from solid food.

-Bottom Line: Avoid drinking beer on a low-carb diet.
-Dry wine and spirits are better alcoholic beverage options.
+SUMMARY Avoid drinking beer on a low-carb diet.
+Dry wine and spirits are better alcohol options.

-Yogurt is a tasty, healthy and versatile food.
+Yogurt is a tasty, versatile food.
 Although plain yogurt is fairly low in carbs, many people tend to eat fruit-flavored, sweetened low-fat or nonfat yogurt.

-However, choosing a half cup of plain Greek yogurt topped with a half cup of blackberries or raspberries will keep digestible carbs under 10 grams.
+However, choosing a 1/2 cup (123 grams) of plain Greek yogurt topped with 1/2 cup (50 grams) of blackberries or raspberries will keep digestible carbs under 10 grams.